marsrobertson/one-life-true-self/readme.md

 ### Meta-meta-meta-marketing.
 Forum post with decentralized job application job offer is marketing.
-Google Doc asking for feedback is marketing.
+Google Doc asking for your input is marketing.
-Asking to vote with your PNK is marketing - it shows that DAOs can operate, make decisions, thrive.
+Asking to vote with your PNK is marketing - it shows that DAOs can make decisions, thrive, operate fast.

 <img src="https://raw.githubusercontent.com/marsrobertson/decentralized-job-application/master/icosahedron.gif" width="600px">